colebob9/UchuujinPatchScripts/README.md

 # UchuujinPatchScripts
 Scripts to easily automate the patching process for the Nichijou: Uchuujin [English Translation Project](https://github.com/noneucat/uchuujin).

+**These scripts are only for developers or translators that want to see the English patch in its current state.
+(As of writing, borderline unplayable.)
+This also will not be the way most will download the English patch.**

+If you want to want to help with the development of this English patch, head over to our Discord! https://discord.gg/3pE8xdn

-These scripts are designed to make the process of dumping, modifying, and patching the game files as easy as possible.
-In addition to creating a patch for the game, you can also use these scripts to help dump the game iso, so that you can look around the game files in an easier way.
+These scripts are simply a wrapper for a variety of PSP tools and Python scripts, and are designed to make the process of dumping, modifying, and patching the game files as easy as possible.
+In addition to creating a patch for the game, you can also use these scripts to help dump the game ISO, so that you can look around the game files in an easier way.

 ### Current Features:
 * Game extraction and dumping